 Supporters understand that football is unaffordable for many and this is especially true for away fans who, aside from match tickets, must contend with spiralling food, drink and travel costs.
 There has been a tremendous groundswell of opinion lately with campaigns and petitions popping up across the country and Twenty’s Plenty will try to harness that energy.

-- Football League: While this action relates specifically to Premier League clubs we also think many Football League prices are too expensive and Twenty's Plenty has saved fans money at Coventry City, Barnsley, Bradford City and Doncaster Rovers.
-If you're a fan of an FL club and would like to help the campaign email: email@example.com.
+- Football League/non-league: While the above action relates specifically to Premier League clubs we also think many Football League/non-league prices are too expensive and Twenty's Plenty has saved fans money at Coventry City, Barnsley, and Doncaster Rovers.
+If you would like to help the campaign email: email@example.com.